 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Explore the resort town of Kıyıköy
+Discover the resort town of Kıyıköy

 Hà Nội MớiHà Nội Mới13/04/2025

-If you want to explore the Black Sea but are afraid of the crowds, you can visit the town of Kıyıköy in Kırklareli province (Turkey).
+If you want to explore the Black Sea but are afraid of crowds, you can visit the town of Kıyıköy in Kırklareli province (Turkey).

 vach-da-nhin-ra-bien-o-kiyikoy.jpg

-Cliff overlooking the sea in Kıyıköy.
+Cliffs overlooking the sea at Kıyıköy.

 Source: https://hanoimoi.vn/kham-pha-thi-tran-nghi-mat-ky-koy-698794.html